darylnauman/100-days-of-code/log.md

 **Thoughts**: More practice will be key but it was still good to learn how to adjust images and other aspects of a site based on screen size for example.

+### Day 12: May 22, 2019 Wednesday

+**Today's Progress**: Read "HTML&CSS: design and build websites" by Jon Duckett again since it was another later night at work.
+A few light bulb moments around "label for" and form controls in general.
+As for freeCodeCamp - I learned about CSS flexbox.

+**Thoughts**: Concepts are making sense and I'm looking forward to the challenge of coding all aspects of a page, i.e., not simply the small tweaks and additions for the concept being taught in the small lesson although those are important.

 ### Day [day]: May [date], 2019 [day of week]